stan-dev/projpred/README.md

 An R package to perform projection predictive variable selection for generalized linear models fitted with [rstanarm][].

-The package uses forward search starting from the empty submodel model, adds variables one at a time, each time choosing the variable that decreases the KL-divergence from the projection to the full model the most.
+The method is described and evaluated in comparison to many other methods in Piironen and Vehtari (2016).

 Currently, the supported models (family objects in R) include Gaussian, Binomial and Poisson families.
+See the examples in the vignettes directory.

 Installation
 ------------